 Plain cheung fun with peanut sauce £4.20.
 This was the hero dish for me, silken, soft and totally luscious.
 The peanut and hoisin sauce provides a delectable coating making the mouth feel extra rich.

 Roast pork cheung fun £4.80.
 They were delish.

 Beef dumplings £3.80 – piping hot, fresh from the steamer, just like how it should be, dip them into the Worcestershire sauce for maximum effect.

 The damage: Expect to pay £25-£35 per head with tea.

 The good: It was hard to fault the freshly made dim sum here in the plush surroundings that arrived in no time.
-The plain cheung was a stunner and it’s hardly fair to call it plain as it was so intensely satisfying to eat.
+The plain cheung was a stunner, it’s hardly fair to call it plain since they were intensely satisfying to eat.
 I would suggest checking this place out if you haven’t as it makes a refreshing change to some of the hit and miss places in Chinatown.

 The bad: It’s a bit costly in comparison to its Chinatown cousins.